Soares/simplifience.com/post/sample/imagine.md

 The new features of the number line are only useful *when they apply*.
 Negative numbers are great for counting money, but I bet you've never seen a negative cow.
 Before you use numbers you have to figure out how much Number applies to your specific situation.

-We've been jamming new features into the term "Number" for ages.
+We've been jamming new features into the term "Number" for millennia.
 It should come as no surprise that there are yet more features we can shove into the overburdened number line.

 The so called "imaginary numbers" are a fairly modern extension.
 They take the boring old number line and extend it into a *number plane*.